Custom Detections

 Insider Threat Detection

 - Off-hours access to sensitive systems: An engineer accesses AWS production databases via DataGrip or pgAdmin at 2 AM on a Saturday.
-Zaun flags this based on your team's on-call schedule and normal access patterns, pulling from AWS CloudTrail and Okta login events.
+Ember flags this based on your team's on-call schedule and normal access patterns, pulling from AWS CloudTrail and Okta login events.

 Compliance Monitoring